FESOM/pyfesom2/docs/publishing_to_sw_forges.rst

       git push origin v1.0.0

 The CI workflow will automatically build and publish your package to both PyPI and Conda-Forge when a tagged version is pushed.

+.. note:: The ``ANACONDA_TOKEN`` secret is set on the GitHub organization settings by @pgierz, and expires 31-12-2026!